OutSystems/docs-odc/src/eap/building-apps/ui/multilingual/intro.md

 ---
-summary: Learn how to create multilingual Reactive Web and Mobile App with OutSystems.
+summary: Multilingual apps allow you to translate an app to other languages.
 tags:
 locale: en-us
 guid: ab798636-66c7-4ca9-88df-313bfa5cf8ef